 - b.
 Senior reserve PAOs must ensure RC officers and Sailors under their charge are mobilization and warfighting ready for short-fused OCO and crisis missions afloat or ashore.
 As such, sustained superior performance in public affairs leadership billets, particularly on numbered fleets and operational staffs, as well as in combat operations with demonstrated mastery of the full range of public affairs skills as it applies to maritime operations and warfighting indicates strong potential for future success. - c.
-A successful track record of sustained superior performance in SELRES unit department head leadership assignments of increasing scope and complexity and a history of directly supporting the supported commands' public affairs missions in operational or high visibility contingency environments indicates potential to succeed as a commander. - d.
-PAOs with documented experience as a public affairs advisor to operational and fleet leaders should be given favorable consideration. - e.
+A successful track record of sustained superior performance in SELRES unit department head or assistant department head assignments and a history of directly supporting the supported command's public affairs mission during operational or high visibility missions, with PA support reflecting increasing scope and complexity, indicates potential to succeed as a lieutenant commander. - d.
+PAOs with documented operational public affairs experience to include experience supporting fleet, joint or combined exercises should be given favorable consideration. - e.
 PAOs who have demonstrated superior performance in an individual augmentee assignment, particularly supporting combat operations should be given favorable consideration. - f.
-The Navy Reserve Augment Unit Commanding Officer/ Officer-In-Charge qualification, (AQD: 2N1) is required for key O-5 roles.
-Officers who have this qualification should receive favorable consideration. - g.
-Crisis and contingency operations present both a critical need for RC support to AC and a significant opportunity for PAOs to demonstrate warfighting readiness.
-PAOs who demonstrated superior performance during a crisis or contingency operation should be given favorable consideration. - h.
 Considerations for Merit Reorder.
-Values for merit reorder are listed on the merit reorder slide in order of priority with the top five carrying the most weight:
+Values for merit reorder are listed on the merit reorder slide in order or priority: - (1) Emphasis should be placed on a sustained superior performance throughout their time in grade, with particular scrutiny of their performance in numbered fleet or operational tours. - (2) Superior performance in their assigned duties in operational or fleet tours is more important than earning degrees, accreditations and certifications.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (1) Emphasis should be placed on a sustained superior performance throughout their time in grade, with particular scrutiny of their performance in numbered fleet or operational tours. - (2) Superior performance in their assigned duties in operational or fleet tours is more important than earning degrees, accreditations, and certifications. - (3) Officers selected for merit reorder should stand out among those selected for promotion as the best of the group.
+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - (3) Officers selected for merit reorder should stand out among those selected for promotion as the best of the group.